How sanctions affect international payments

 Restricted banking services with some countries^

-With few exceptions, we do not support any direct or indirect transactions with:
+With limited exceptions, we do not support any direct or indirect transactions with:

 Blocked online services in some countries^